LPS-RESULT/credit-score-calculator/README.md

 # README

-This is an application template.
-It is a summary of about 5 years of building web applications, and this app template demonstrates particularly, a full blown production-ready `AngularJS` app.
+This is a credit score application built on top of a full blown production-ready `AngularJS` boilerplate.

 The term `app` is used to substitute the name of the application.